fthename85/Endless-Zombie-2D-Mobile/README.md

 1. Install Unity 2018 or above version
 2. Create new project.
 3. Copy Assets and Project Settings from Project Folder.
 4. Paste it in your new project's folder.
+(You will see the same folder name, replace it)

 Things that I learned / Used during the work process: